-

 Everything you always wanted to know about De Nieuwe Meent (but were afraid to ask)

 Almost exactly three years ago, I sowed the seeds of a project that grew into something truly magnificent.
 The housing cooperative De Nieuwe Meent (“The New Commons”) now has a life on its own.
 Together with other dedicated volunteers, we have put thousands of hours of love and labour.
-We have won a tender competition, built a Read more
+We have won a tender competition, built a community, co-developed a design and convinced a bank.
+Even the pandemic couldn’t stop us.
+We went through the most critical phases of this process without being able to physically come together.
+Now we are entering the very last stage.
+At the end of this month, Gemeente… Read more

 -